CLAT GK Questions with Answer PDF 2025

 Listed below are a few preparation tips and tricks CLAT GK for solving questions in a given timeframe and scoring good marks in this section.

-1. Understand the syllabus: Familiarise yourself with the topics that are covered in the GK section of the CLAT.
+1. Understand the syllabus: Familiarise yourself with the topics that are covered in the general knowledge questions for CLAT.
 Topics like current affairs, History, Geography, Science, Economics, and Political science are all covered in the CLAT GK syllabus.

 2. Consistently read famous periodicals and newspapers: Read publications like The Hindu and The Indian Express, as well as magazines like Pratiyogita Darpan will help you stay informed about important events happening in the country and around the world.